-—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the reporting AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame.
+—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the reporting AP, and (#19271) include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame.

 ...

-—set the Critical Update Flag subfield of the Capability Information And Status Indication field to 1 in Beacon and Probe Response frames until and including the next DTIM beacon on the link on which the reporting AP is operating if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the reporting AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element, or if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).
-Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.
+(#19655)—set the Critical Update Flag subfield of the Capability Information And Status Indication field to 1 in Beacon and Probe Response frames until and including the next DTIM beacon on the link on which the reporting AP is operating if one of the following conditions is met:

+There is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the reporting AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element.

+A new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs) .

+A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).

+—Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.

 If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall

-—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID
+—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID. (#ED)

 …

-—set the Critical Update Flag subfield of the Capability Information And Status Indication field in the Nontransmitted BSSID Capability And Status element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM beacon of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield corresponding to the nontransmitted BSSID in the Common Info field of the Basic Multi-Link element, or if a new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).
-Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.
+(#19655)—set the Critical Update Flag subfield of the Capability Information And Status Indication field in the Nontransmitted BSSID Capability And Status element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including the next DTIM beacon of the nontransmitted BSSID if one of following conditions is met:

+There is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield corresponding to the nontransmitted BSSID in the Common Info field of the Basic Multi-Link element.

+A new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs).

+A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).

+—Otherwise, set the Critical Update Flag subfield of the Capability Information And Status Indication field to 0.